zowe/zowe-pli-language-support/code_samples/README.md

 1. PL/I language version the source code is applicable to
 2. Compiler used to build the source code / supported by compilers
 3. Operating system, where the code is possible to run + the version of the OS
-4. Brief inputs and outputs of the program
+4. Brief inputs and outputs of the program (those are: direct runtime inputs, possible user inputs, compilation options, program compilation results, program run results, etc.)
 5. Expected instructions to be highlighted / supported by LSP